Introduction

 Pros

-- User-friendly interface with customisable workflows
+- Easy-to-use interface with customisable workflows

 - Robust free plan for up to 15 team members